Laureus World Sports Awards

 The first ceremony was held on 25 May 2000 in Monte Carlo, at which South African president Nelson Mandela gave the keynote speech.
 As of 2020, awards are made annually in eight categories, with a number of discretionary categories irregularly recognised.
 The recipient of each award is presented with a Laureus statuette, created by Cartier, at an annual ceremony held in various locations around the world.
-As of 2020, the ceremonies have been held in eleven different cities, and are broadcast in at least 160 countries.
+As of 2020, the ceremonies have been held in eleven cities, and are broadcast in at least 160 countries.

 Swiss tennis player Roger Federer holds the record for the most awards with six, five for Sportsman of the Year and one for Comeback of the Year.
-Serena Williams holds the record for most awards held by a female with five, four for Sportswoman of the Year and one for Comeback of the Year.
+American tennis player Serena Williams and American artistic gymnast Simone Biles holds the record for most awards held by a female with five, four for Sportswoman of the Year and one for Comeback of the Year.
+Novak Djokovic won the 2024 Sports Man of the year award and grabbed his 5th title, making him the most decorated sportsman in the History of the Award along with Roger Federer.
 A number of awards have been rescinded, namely those presented to American cyclist Lance Armstrong, American sprinter Marion Jones and Canadian amputee sprinter Earle Connor, each of whom were subsequently found to have illegally used drugs to achieve their records.
-In the 2020 ceremony, Argentine Lionel Messi became the first footballer to win the Laureus World Sportsman of the Year award.
-He is also the first athlete to win it coming from a team sport.
+In the 2020 ceremony, Argentine footballer Lionel Messi became the first footballer to win the Laureus World Sportsman of the Year award.
+He is also the first and only athlete to win it coming from a team sport.
+Moreover, in 2023, Messi once again won it and became the only sportsperson as well as footballer to ever win the award twice from a team sport.